Ready for some independence? Time to find a place of your own!

 In high school, kids can’t wait to leave home and go to college.
-But as soon as it is over, many come home—a phenomena happening in record numbers these days.
+But as soon as it is over, many come home—a phenomenon happening in record numbers these days.
 Living with your mom and dad certainly makes sense right out of college: young adults can save money as they start their first full-time job and navigate the shift into “adulting.”
 How long does that transition take?
 It depends, but if you are younger than 30 years of age, there is a 52% chance you are still living with your parents.
 So, don’t worry: you are not alone…and neither are your parents.

 According to the PEW Research Center, before the pandemic, 47% of 18- to 29-year-olds—approximately 24 million—were living with their parents, matching levels not seen since the Great Depression!
 As the pandemic wore on, that number increased by 2.6 million, making the percent of young adults who live at home reach 52% as of July 2020.